Roman-Nyatin/salsa/CONTRIBUTING.md

 ### 3. Pull Request (PR) Requirements
 To be considered for merging, a PR must:
 - **Pass Linting:** Clean Markdown and valid Mermaid syntax.
-- **Architecture Check:** Demonstrate compliance with core Fast-ASDLC principles.
+- **Architecture Check:** Demonstrate compliance with core SALSA and Fast-ASDLC principles.
-- **Test Coverage:**
-  - **100% Coverage** for Domain/Business logic.
-  - **>90% Coverage** for Application/Infrastructure layers.
 - **Documentation:** Any change in agent workflows must be reflected in the `/.agents/` folder.

 ## 🔍 The Review Process
-1.  **Architectural Review:** The author will personally review the PR for compliance with Fast-ASDLC principles.
+1.  **Architectural Review:** The author will personally review the PR for compliance with SALSA and Fast-ASDLC principles.
 2.  **Iteration:** Be prepared to make changes.
 We value "clean over fast."

 ## 💎 Rewards & Recognition
-Significant contributors (Core Contributors) who have 3+ major PRs merged will be:
+Significant contributors (Core Contributors) who have 2+ major PRs merged will be:
 - Featured in the **"Wall of Fame"** in the main README.
 - Given priority in discussing the project's roadmap.